Photo credit: Matamata landscape with view towards Mt Te Aroha - @oakleyoriginals on Instagram

 End your ride in Matamata, a rural town nestled at the base of the scenic Kaimai Ranges.
 It offers a range of walking options, golf courses, and an extensive selection of Cafés and Accommodation, making it a great place to unwind or stay after riding the Trail.

 Make a splash with the whole family at Swim Zone Matamata.
 The heated pools and outdoor spa provide the perfect place to relax for all ages.
 Hire the BBQ, relax and unwind, or if you’re feeling energetic, try one of the Hydro Fit classes.

-Photo credit: Good Merchant
+Photo credit: The Merchant of Matamata

 Exclusive tours of the Hobbiton Movie Set can be organised for groups, recounting fascinating details of how the beautiful Waikato farmland was transformed into The Shire from Middle-earth.
 Visitors can enjoy a Festive Feast lunch or alternatively the Evening Banquet Tour at dusk includes a banquet feast fit for a Hobbit.

 You can find all Official Partner businesses for Section E below.